 LMI data powered by LMI for All

 - You might be able to enter through a Modern Apprenticeship such as Process Manufacturing.
 Employers’ requirements vary, but most normally look for a number of subjects at National 4 or 5.
 Some employers may ask for one or more Highers.

-- Alternatively you could take a qualification in chemical engineering, chemical process technology, petrochemical operations or a similar subject.
-Suitable courses are a Higher National Certificate (HNC) or Higher National Diploma (HND).
-Entry requirements are normally 2 Highers including Maths or a science subject, or a relevant Access course or National Qualification (NQ).
+- Alternatively, you could take a qualification in chemical engineering or a related subject.
+Suitable courses are a HNC or HND.
+Entry requirements are normally 2 Highers including Maths or a science subject, or a relevant Access course or NQ.

 - Studying for a Foundation Apprenticeship in Engineering while in fifth and sixth year at school could give you entry to a HNC or HND in a relevant engineering discipline.
 You might gain access to the second year of a Modern Apprenticeship.
 Entry requirements vary between colleges, but you usually require 3 subjects at National 5 including English and Maths.
 You would be expected to have Higher Maths by the end of sixth year.